 #14 Asu on the Beach (Providenciales, Turks and Caicos)

 Turks and Caicos blew us away with their fabulous food offerings.
 My favorite fish dish of the trip was at Asu on the Beach.
 The menu is simple, listing the type of fish available, with sauce choices and accompaniments.
 I loved both the Grouper with jerk sauce and the Mahi Mahi with curry sauce.
 Pair these with their light and fluffy mashed potatoes and zesty pineapple coleslaw.
 Amazing!

 #15 Strawn’s Eat Shop (Shreveport, LA)

-During my food FAM trip to Shreveport, myself and other food bloggers/writers ate through the city to the tune of 7-8 times per day.
+During my food FAM trip to Shreveport, myself, and other food bloggers/writers ate through the city to the tune of seven to eight times per day.
 My favorite thing that I sank my teeth into was the Strawberry Icebox Pie from Strawn’s Eat Shop.
 The pie was creamy and luscious, but not overly sweet.
 I can see why it is so popular.
 Strawn’s also serves breakfast, with mounds of butter piled a good foot high on the plate.
 The butter even has its own Instagram account!